BitSwap-BiFi/Bitswap-demo/README.md

 The user can participate of Pools and earn BTC or USDT like on Uniswap

-How there's no lunch free, you can lose seats in this scenario:
+How there's no lunch free, you can lose sats in these scenarios:

 - Illiquid asset